pradeepkumargl/docs-csm/background/ncn.md

 | :------: | :------------: |
 | All | `0` |

+Whether or not DNS should be resolved from peers.

+> ***NOTE*** This is set to `0` because it is inconsistent and the DNS will differ between boots.
+> Setting this to `0` removes question whether DNS was incorrect or not, if a DHCP lease was received
+> from CSM or PIT services then DNS will work unless core DNS providers are down.

 ##### `rd.md.waitclean`

 | NCN Type | Default Value(s) |
 | :------: | :------------: |
 | All | `1` |

+Whether RAID must be clean/synced before use.

+> ***NOTE*** Setting this to `0` will not workaround a dirty RAID, a dirty RAID will cause a boot
+> failure.

 ##### `rd.multipath`